Kmeakin/resume/src/resume.typ

   - Added `if` expressions to the language.
   - Investigated and fixed exponential memory usage in printing of nested expressions.
+  - Investigated methods for compiling pattern matching to simpler trees of switch expressions, and for checking patterns for exhaustiveness and redundancy.
 ]

 = Skills